 Acceptance to the LE/AS IN program is dependent upon grade level acceleration (measured by advanced level or higher) in several core classes (LE) or arts classes (AS) and exemplary performance in all classes.
-LE/AS IN includes but is not dependant upon gifted identification.
-Consideration for LE/AS IN at the high school requires an application, including submission of a Learning Enrichment Profile.
-Continued participation is dependent upon maintaining an active student contract, goal setting and reflection during each semester of involvement, updating the individual Learning Enrichment Profile, and maintaining rigor and exemplary performance across courses.
+LE/AS IN includes but is not dependent upon gifted identification.
+Consideration for LE/AS IN at the high school requires an application.
+Continued participation is dependent upon maintaining an active student contract, goal setting and reflection during each semester of involvement, as well as updating the individual Learning Enrichment/ARTsmART Student Profile and maintaining rigor and exemplary performance across courses.
 LE/AS IN students are typically scheduled in the Learning Enrichment or ARTsmART rooms during study hall time to meet their learning goals and work on enrichment activities or ARTsmART plans.
 Students who are interested in participating in the LE/AS IN program through scheduled time in the LE or AS classroom should contact a LE/GS teacher for an application.